Editorial cover for First PCD Circuit: A Minimal Walkthrough

 // Every operation is a verified BRIK64 monomer

 This circuit takes an 8-bit unsigned integer n, computes its factorial, and outputs a 16-bit result.
-Every single operation in that pipeline is one of BRIK64's 128 mathematically certified monomers.
+Every single operation in that pipeline is one of BRIK64's 128 review-scoped monomers.
 Not a library call.
 Not a runtime function.
 A verified atomic operation.

 Step 3: Run It